Speeding up nearest-neighbor joins in PostGIS

 ANALYZE stg_facility_polygons;

-For tables undergoing heavy DML, schedule periodic VACUUM ANALYZE to prevent index bloat from degrading KNN traversal performance.
-Refer to the official PostgreSQL GiST documentation for maintenance best practices.
+For tables under heavy DML, schedule a periodic VACUUM ANALYZE so index bloat does not degrade KNN traversal.
+See the official PostgreSQL GiST documentation for maintenance guidance.

 SELECT